-[July 29, Thur] $\underline{\text{dinner}}$ , Hounslow, Middlesex; Mr Whitby.
-Thomas Whitby (c. $\overline{1542}$ -1622), thrice married; buried Westminster Abbey.
+[July 29, Thur] dinner, Hounslow, Middlesex; Mr Whitby.T \Thomas Whitby (c.1542-1622), thrice married; buried Westminster Abbey.

-July 29, Thur HARLINGTON, Middlesex; Mr Copinger.
-C.T Darley manor-house, Darley Court, Harlington; owned by Ambrose Copinger (c.1546-1604); wife: Elizabeth, formerly a Maid of Honour, daughter of Edward FitzGarrett, formerly Lieutenant of the Gentlemen Pensioners.
-Chamberlain to Carleton, Oct 2: The Queen went 'to Ambrose Copinger's who
+July 29, Thur HARLINGTON, Middlesex; Mr Copinger.C,T Darley manor-house, Darley Court, Harlington; owned by Ambrose Copinger (c.1546-1604); wife: Elizabeth, formerly a Maid of Honour, daughter of Edward FitzGarrett, formerly Lieutenant of the Gentlemen Pensioners.

-Chamberlain to Carleton, Oct 2: The Queen went 'to Ambrose Copinger's who because he had been a Master of Art entertained her himself with a Latin oration'.
-Chamberlain Copinger was at St John's College, Cambridge; M.A.1568.
+Chamberlain to Carleton, Oct 2: The Queen went 'to Ambrose Copinger's who because he had been a Master of Art entertained her himself with a Latin oration'.CHA Copinger was at St John's College, Cambridge; M.A.1568.

 July 30, Sir John Norris (of Fyfield, Berkshire) to Sir Robert Cecil: 'I understand her Majesty passeth through the county of Berkshire where by her appointment I am now Sheriff...I am by reason of the office of Sheriff to attend her Highness in her passage, but for that one in my house had the smallpox a month past, I know not whether it be fit.
-I thought it therefore my duty to acquaint your Honour herewith, as likewise I have done Mr ViceChamberlain.
+I thought it therefore my duty to acquaint your Honour herewith, as likewise I have done Mr Vice-Chamberlain.
 If you think it fit I shall attend, I will be ready according to my duty with my best means of attendance'.
 [HT.MS 94/92].

 Harefield entertainment.
 By John Davies (1569-1626).

 Modern edition: Nichols, Progresses (2014), iv.174-195.
 A copy of most of the entertainment was sent by Thomas Cecil, 2nd Lord Burghley, to Matthew Hutton, Archbishop of York (who replied on August 30 that 'I am glad to hear it was to her good liking and best contentment').
 This has some details not found elsewhere about Egerton's gifts to the Queen, and about the Lottery; these are shown below as 'Lord Burghley'.
 [Correspondence of Dr Matthew Hutton, Surtees Soc.17 (1843), 167,278-286].

-July 31, Sat HAREFIELD, Middlesex; Sir Thomas Egerton.

-Harefield manor-house; purchased in 1601 by Sir Thomas Egerton (1540-1617),

-Lord Keeper, and his 3rd wife, the Dowager Countess of Derby.
+July 31,Sat HAREFIELD, Middlesex; Sir Thomas Egerton.
+Harefield manor-house; purchased in 1601 by Sir Thomas Egerton (1540-1617), Lord Keeper, and his 3rd wife, the Dowager Countess of Derby.
 The Countess was Alice (Spencer) (1559-1637), daughter of Sir John Spencer of Althorp, and widow of Ferdinando Stanley, 5th Earl of Derby.
 With her first and second daughters by the Earl of Derby: